 Applying One Time Animations

 All animations are applied through the style panel on the right of the screen under the section named ‘Scroll Effects’.
 There you will see the option to apply one-time animations.
 Selecting that option will present you with a number of effects that can be applied.
-Just select an effect of your choice to apply it to your selected object on the canvas.
+Just select an effect of your choice to apply it to your selected element on the canvas.
 If you select the ‘Other’ option, a secondary list of animations will appear, extending your choices even further.

 When you select an animation, a number of other options present themselves, allowing you to choose different types of movements for your animation, the duration of the animation, a delay time before the animation starts, and a number of repeats before the animation stops.
-One final option allows you to set the distance from the bottom of the browser viewport that the object must reach before the animation starts.
+One final option allows you to set the distance from the bottom of the browser viewport that the element must reach before the animation starts.
 Clearly, if you don’t set an offset, the whole animation may start and end before anyone actually sees it on the page.

 Applying Scroll Animations

 Scroll animations are applied by selecting the ‘Animate while scrolling’ option in the ‘Scroll Effects section of the style panel.
-There you will find all the basic scrolling effects that can be applied to objects on your canvas.
+There you will find all the basic scrolling effects that can be applied to elements on your canvas.
 Just select an effect and then adjust the settings to achieve the effect you want to create.

 You adjust the settings by clicking on the settings icon on the right of the effect name.
 It looks like this: